4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 Extra Tip: Recover Data After Fixing the Disk Boot Failure

 Data loss may occur on your hard drive after the repair.
-If you lose any important files, you can use the trustworthy data recovery software - Deep Data Recovery to retrieve them.
+If you lose any important files, you can use Deep Data Recovery software to retrieve them.

 Step 1.
-Launch Deep Data Recovery on your Windows 11, Windows 10, Windows 8, or Windows 7 computer.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery on your computer, select the file types you want to recover, and click "Next" to start the process.

 Select file types that you want to recover